Germany coach Löw answers criticism, still convinced of path

 “If you look beyond the Spain game, this young team is on the right path,” Löw said.
 “We’re sticking to our plan and are convinced that there is, was and will be a positive development.
 I’m convinced of it.”

-He spoke of his anger that details of his meeting with federation officials last Monday were publicized, and said he had made his annoyance known.
+He spoke of his anger that details of his meeting with federation officials last Monday were publicized, and said he made his annoyance known.

+“There’s a danger of explosion with me if things make it outside that don’t belong outside,” said Löw, who added many of the details apparently leaked from private meetings he held with the officials were not true.

+Löw has been in charge for 189 games and has a contract until after the 2022 World Cup in Qatar.

-“Our job now is to play our best possible tournament,” Löw said with a view to the postponed European Championship next year.
+“Our job now is to play our best possible tournament,” Löw said.
 “I’ve been to a few tournaments and know what can happen.”

-Löw has been in charge for 189 games and has a contract until after the 2022 World Cup in Qatar.

 Asked about the possible return of World Cup winners Thomas Müller, Mats Hummels and Jérôme Boateng — whom he dropped in March 2019 — Löw referred to the period before the World Cup in 2014, when veteran players also made way for younger ones, and said there was no reason now to recall the experienced trio.
+There have been calls to reinstate Müller in particular due to his good form for Bayern.

 “I’ve no idea today how the situation will be in March.
 I hope all the players will come through the winter safely,” Löw said.